LucianoLarrea/LucianoLarrea/README.md

 <p>&nbsp;<img align="center" src="https://github-readme-stats.vercel.app/api?username=lucianolarrea&show_icons=true&locale=en" alt="lucianolarrea" /></p>.

-- I'm a Data Scientist with a background in engineering and master's degrees in Business Administration and Strategic Information Management.
+- I'm a AI Agent Engineer and Data Scientist with a background in engineering and master's degrees in Business Administration and Strategic Information Management.
-- 👀 I’m interested to work as Data Scientist in Machine Learning and AI.
+- 👀 I’m interested to work as Data Scientist in Machine Learning and AI Agent Engineer .
-- 🌱 I’m currently learning Rust, Java and JavaScript.
+- 🌱 I’m currently learning to use Crew AI, Swarm and n8n.
-- 💞️ I’m looking to collaborate on Python, R and MySQL.
+- 💞️ I’m looking to collaborate on Agentic Workflows.
 - 📫 How to reach me?
 Just write me throw takticflow@gmail.com or in [LinkedIn](https://www.linkedin.com/in/takticflow/). :).

 <!---